prabhaarya/bq-pii-classifier/README.md

 ```
 project = "<GCP project ID to deploy solution to>"
 region = "<GCP region>"
+env = "<dev, tst, prod, poc, etc>"
 ```

+PS: the `env` value will be added as a suffix to most resources

 PS: Cloud tasks queues can't be re-created with the same name after deleting them.
 If you deleted the queues (manually or via Terraform), you must provide